 That was just the beginning.
+What?!
+Change is hard!
+I don't wanna.
+Go away stupid internet showing me all kinds of toxic chemicals lurking in products I've been using for years.
+I whined a while and complained to anyone within earshot about how hard it was to adjust my routine.
+Then I put on my big girl pants and got down to business.
 It didn't take much research to discover that processed food, household cleaners, cosmetics, and personal care items contain tons of harmful chemical ingredients including formaldehyde, preservatives, petroleum and coal tar derivatives, BHA, parabens, phthalates, VOCs (volatile organic compounds), and artificial colors.
 Exposure to these chemicals has been linked to fibromyalgia, lupus, a wide variety of autoimmune illnesses, Alzheimer's disease, heart disease, diabetes, and several types of cancer.

 Cleaning products are especially problematical because we spread them on surfaces all over our homes, get them on our skin, and breathe the toxic ingredients into our lungs where they circulate throughout the body with the potential to damage every organ in the body.

-You can also make your own cleaning products from inexpensive ingredients like plain white vinegar and baking soda.
+While I was muddling about trying to find less toxic products, I discovered something really awesome.
+I can make my own cleaning products from inexpensive ingredients like plain white vinegar and baking soda.
 Here's a simple recipe for all-purpose cleaner.

 ALL PURPOSE CLEANER

 Mix equal parts of plain white vinegar and water in a spray bottle.
 Shake to mix.
 Label the container so you will remember what's in there.
 Spray on the surface you want to clean.
 That's it!